node-lightning/node-lightning/docs/transitions/transition_0043.md

 ### 43b.
 Receive `channel_ready` [invalid]

-Upon receipt of an invalid `channel_ready` message we transition to the `Failure` channel state.
+Upon receipt of an invalid `channel_ready` message we fail the channel.

 #### Actions

-1. Transition to the `Failure` channel state
+1. Transition to the `Failing` channel state